awsdocs/aws-codepipeline-user-guide/doc_source/S3-artifact-encryption.md

-# Configure Server Side Encryption for Artifacts Stored in Amazon S3 for AWS CodePipeline<a name="S3-artifact-encryption"></a>
+# Configure Server\-Side Encryption for Artifacts Stored in Amazon S3 for AWS CodePipeline<a name="S3-artifact-encryption"></a>

-There are two ways to configure server side encryption for Amazon S3 artifacts:
+There are two ways to configure server\-side encryption for Amazon S3 artifacts:

 + AWS CodePipeline creates an Amazon S3 artifact bucket and default AWS\-managed SSE\-KMS encryption keys when you create a pipeline using the Create Pipeline wizard\.
 The master key is encrypted along with object data and managed by AWS\.